Learning engineering: A/B Testing

 A/B testing compares two versions of a given program and allows researchers to determine which approach is most effective.
 In the context of Learning Engineering, platforms like TeacherASSIST and Coursera use A/B testing to determine which type of feedback is the most effective for learning outcomes.

 Neil Heffernan’s work with TeacherASSIST includes hint messages from teachers that guide students toward correct answers.
 Heffernan’s lab runs A/B tests between teachers to determine which type of hints result in the best learning for future questions.

-UpGrade is an open-source platform for A/B testing in education.
+UpGrade is an open-source platform for conducting A/B testing and large-sclae field experiments in education.
 It allows EdTech companies to run experiments within their own software.
 ETRIALS leverages ASSISTments and give scientists freedom to run experiments in authentic learning environments.
 Terracotta is a research platform that supports teachers' and researchers' abilities to easily run experiments in live classes.

 Educational Data Mining

 Educational Data Mining involves analyzing data from student use of educational software to understand how software can improve learning for all students.
 Researchers in the field, such as Ryan Baker at the University of Pennsylvania, have developed models of student learning, engagement, and affect to relate them to learning outcomes.